Women’s Equine Assisted Coaching

 Hanaeleh’s EAC program is unique because we are also a horse rescue.
 Just as individuals come to us with their own personal stories, so do our horses.
 Pairing people with horses who have their own life experiences allows a unique bond and opportunity for growth for both the people receiving the coaching and the horses they are working with.
 Horses do not judge individuals, and they have no agenda.
 They are large, powerful animals, but they are also prey animals, and trust with a horse must be earned; they are honest, mirror our body language and act accordingly.

 EAC work can allow individuals to take steps forward in areas needing growth much more quickly than in using more traditional methods.
 After each session with the horses, individuals are encouraged to transfer the experiences they’ve had with the horses into their personal and professional lives.

 Our EAC program is based on several different methods of working with horses in their natural state.
 Our goal is to teach people how to build authentic and healthy relationships with horses and then take their experiences and use them in all aspects of their lives.

 Equine Assisted Coaching transforms the human heart and spirit.
 Horses are very “present” beings, meaning that they do not focus so much on the past or the future, but live in the moment.
 They are the perfect animal to help leaders develop presence, self-confidence and awareness.

 Women’s Winter Retreat

-- Please e-mail [email protected] to confirm details
+- Please e-mail [email protected] for more information on how to schedule

 Women’s EAC Group